kaungmyat999/certificate_generator/README.md

 ## Certificate Generator

 ### What it is?
-    This the software powered by "Electron JS".
+    This the certificate generator software for Help Myanmar powered by "Electron JS".
 It uses python for mainly creation of images and data are transfered by JS.

 ### App Flow